 However, for most people traveling the Alaska Highway, Fort Nelson isn’t much more than an overnight stop on their journey, but the truth is that it’s much more than that.
 Besides being the last place for over 300 miles for good groceries and affordable fuel, we found the Fort Nelson had lots to offer.

-.
-Our recommendations and experience is detailed further below!
+Our recommendations and experience are detailed further below!

 After you’ve planned out your trip BEYOND Fort Nelson, consider checking out some of the amenities in town and using Fort Nelson as a place to take a bit of a rest during the long drive to Alaska: